 Pursuant to the terms of the Merger Agreement: (i) shares of Series B Preferred Stock of Focus, par value \$0.0001 per share (the "Focus Preferred B Shares") and common stock of Focus, par value \$0.0001 per share (the "Focus Common Stock") were converted into the right to receive an aggregate of 1,250,011 shares of Beacon Series D Preferred Shares, par value \$0.01 per share); (ii) all shares of Series A Preferred Stock of Focus, par value \$0.0001 per share, were converted into the right to receive an aggregate number of 1,000,000 shares of Beacon Series E shares, par value \$0.01 per share, (iii) all shares of capital stock of Merger Sub were converted into one share of Focus Common Stock.
-Each Beacon Series D and Beacon Series E share is entitled to vote alongside the common stockholders and has 20 and 1 vote(s) each, respectively.
+Each share of Series D Preferred stock is (a) entitled to vote alongside the common stockholders and has 20 votes; and (b) is convertible into 400 pre-split shares of common stock (equal to 20 shares of common stock on a post-split basis) upon an increase in the number of common shares authorized, and the implementation of a 1-for-20 reverse stock split.
+Each Beacon Series E share is entitled to vote alongside the common stockholders and has 1 vote each.
 The Beacon Series E shares were subject to redemption and were recorded as a liability, but the shares were returned to the Company and derecognized on September 30, 2013.
 The Beacon Merger represented a change of control of Beacon and Focus management became responsible for the consolidated entity.

 Following the Beacon Merger, Beacon changed its name to FTE Networks, Inc., which together with its subsidiaries is referred to herein as the "Company" or "FTE".
 For accounting purposes, the Beacon Merger has been treated as an acquisition of Beacon by Focus, whereby Focus was deemed to be the accounting acquirer.
 The historical consolidated financial statements prior to June 19, 2013 are those of Focus Venture Partners.
-In connection with the Beacon Merger, Focus Venture Partners has restated its statements of stockholders' deficiency and on a recapitalization basis so that all equity accounts are presented as if the recapitalization had occurred as of the beginning of the earliest period presented.
+In connection with the Beacon Merger, Focus Venture Partners has restated its statements of stockholders' deficiency on a recapitalization basis so that all equity accounts and all related footnote disclosures are presented as if the recapitalization had occurred as of the beginning of the earliest period presented.
+Accordingly, all Focus common shares transactions occurring prior to the Beacon Merger on June 19, 2013 have been restated and are disclosed in terms of their FTE Networks Series D preferred share equivalents.